nikcleju/IT_LectureNotes/content/IT/ErrorControlCoding.myst.md

         * If the remainder is non-zero => errors detected!

 * Error correction:
-    * use a lookup table (just like with matrices)
+    * use a syndrome table (just like with matrices)
-        * build a lookup table for all possible error words (same as with matrix codes)
+        * build a table for all possible error words (same as with matrix codes)
         * for each error word, compute the CRC
         * when the resulting remainder is identical to the remainder obtained with $\mathbf{r}$, we found the error word => correct errors